Skip to main content

 Besides, you can apply shortcut key to remove all filters in a worksheet.

-Then all filters in current worksheet are removed immediately.
+All filters in the current worksheet are then removed immediately.

 Best Office Productivity Tools